Istiaque-verse/Course-Mangement-System/README.md

-# Course Management System for CS250 (JSP / Servlet / MySQL)
+# Course Management System for CS-250 (JSP/Servlet/MySQL)

 A role‑based Course Management System built with Java Servlets, JSP, JSTL, Bootstrap, and MySQL.
 It provides separate portals for Admin, Teacher, and Student with a clean, modern UI and clear separation of concerns (MVC style).